top of page

 Professional

-Our counsellors are highly experienced and trained professionals who take confidentiality and the safety of our clients seriously.
-All counsellors have a deep understanding of the complexity of domestic abuse and the emotional and psychological impacts it can have on individuals.
+The counsellor should be a highly experienced and trained professional .
+The counsellor should have a deep understanding of the complexity of domestic abuse and the emotional and psychological impacts it can have on individuals.

 Empathic

-We strive to provide a non-judgmental and empathetic environment for our clients.
-Our counsellors are compassionate and understanding and create a safe space for individuals to express their feelings and experiences.
+The counsellors should provide a non-judgmental and empathetic environment for their clients.
+Counsellors should be compassionate and understanding and create a safe space for individuals to express their feelings and experiences.

 Supporting

-We support individuals in developing a better understanding of their experiences and provide practical advice on how to cope with and manage the abuse.
-We offer emotional support and guidance to help people find the strength to make the necessary changes to improve their situation.
+It is very important for a counsellor to support you to develop a better understanding of your experiences and provide practical advice on how to cope with and manage the abuse.
+This can be through emotional support and guidance to help you to find the strength to make the necessary changes to improve their situation.

 Confidential